 • Think about a portfolio career.
 Perhaps you could take on a couple of part-time jobs?

 • Make good use of social media.
-If you aren’t already on LinkedIn, make it a priority, and my eBook will guide you through exactly what to do.
+If you aren’t already on LinkedIn, make it a priority.

 About Guest Author Denise Taylor